 Why Do Cats Have Long Tails?

-If your cat has a longer tail, you may assume it’s a more capable animal.
-However, while there are advantages to a long tail, they’re not exclusive.
+If your cat has a longer tail, you may assume that it’s a more capable animal.
+While there are advantages to a long tail, this isn’t always the case.
 For example, the Manx breed is known for having stubby tails.
-Despite this, a Manx is still as well-balanced as its long-tailed counterparts.
+Despite this, a Manx is still as well-balanced as other cats.

 What Is The Average Cat Tail Length?

-The average tail for a male cat is 11 inches.
+The average tail length of a male cat is 11 inches.
 For female cats, it is 9.9 inches.
-This length is mostly relative to its body.
+Length is relative to its body.

-If you ever bring your pet to a cat show, it will be judged according to its overall proportions.
+If you entered your cat into a competition, it would be assessed on its overall proportions.
 An American curl, for example, needs to have a tail that’s half its body length.
 Of course, not all cats are bred for show.
-In fact, most cats will have a tail that is very close to the full length of their body.
+In fact, most cats have a tail that is as long as their body.

 Cats are rarely purebreds.
-This further complicates the ‘proper’ tail lengths for each breed.
-Cats will often have genes that create kinked, curled, or bobbed tails.
-As such, predicting tail length is almost impossible.
+This further complicates the definition of a correct tail length for each breed.
+Cats may have genes that create kinked, curled, or bobbed tails.
+So, predicting tail length is virtually impossible.

 What Cat Has The Longest Tail Ever?

-The longest tail on a domestic cat ever recorded is 17.58 inches, according to the Guinness World Record.
-That’s a length greater than most people’s forearms.
-This record belongs to a silver Maine Coon named Cygnus Regulus Powers.
+According to the Guinness World Records, the longest tail on a domestic cat ever recorded is 17.58 inches.
+This record belongs to a silver Maine Coon called Cygnus Regulus Powers.

-You’d imagine that longer tails mean better balance, but that’s not always the case.
+You’d imagine that a longer tail would mean better balance, but not so.
 In fact, Cygnus’ owners reported a lot of tail-related mishaps.
-Most of these had to do with Cygnus’ tail dipping into things by accident.
+Most of these had to do with Cygnus’ tail dipping into things accidentally.

 Cat Breeds with Long Tails

-The breed of a cat doesn’t always affect its tail length.
-For example, buying a Maine Coon kitten won’t guarantee you a pet with an extremely long tail.
-However, genetics do play a role.
-The average tail length will be greater with the right bloodlines.
+The breed of a cat isn’t always the main influencer of tail length.
+For example, getting a Maine Coon kitten won’t guarantee a very long tail.
+However, the breed does play a significant role.
+The average tail length of a cat is primarily influenced by its bloodline.

 The American Shorthair’s tail is thick at the base, tapering off towards the end.
-Like most cat breeds, this cat’s tail is proportional to its overall body size.
-Because its size is relatively larger than most breeds, its tail length tends to be relatively longer, too.
+Like most breeds, this cat’s tail is proportional to its overall body size.
+Because its size is relatively larger than most breeds, its tail length also tends to be relatively longer.

 The Balinese is known for its regal, graceful looks.
-Its coat looks more refined than other long-haired breeds and lacks a fluffy undercoat.
+Its coat looks more refined than other long-haired breeds, and it lacks a fluffy undercoat.

 The fancy qualities of its coat and build extend even to its tail.
 This breed’s tail is often extremely long, with a large plume of fur at the end.
 This plume, along with the cat’s belly, ears, and paws, is darker than the rest of its body.

 The Chartreux is known to be an excellent hunter and traveling companion.
-These cats are mostly beloved for their stealth and quietness.
+These cats are most beloved for their stealth and quietness.
 In fact, most Chartreux rarely meow, and will instead purr and chirp.
 Lightning-fast reflexes also help them out in the field.
-Here, the cats’ trusted tails improve their balance and, therefore, their agility.
+Here, the cats’ trusted tails improve their balance and agility.

-Cornish Rex is known to have an extroverted, almost dog-like personality.
+Cornish Rex has an extroverted personality.
 They are loud cats; affectionate, intelligent, and always ready to play.
 The Cornish loves to be handled and made the center of attention.

 On top of fast reflexes, this breed’s legs are also designed for speed.
 The Mau’s hind legs are longer than its front legs.
 A flap of skin is found between its flank and back knees, letting it stretch its legs much faster to run at greater speeds.
-This breed has been recorded to reach more than 30 mph.
+This breed has reached speeds of more than 30 mph.

 The Mau’s tail makes this breed known for another interesting quirk: a ‘wiggle tail.’
 This is where the Mau wiggles and twitches its tail to signify happiness.
 This behavior comes with what appears to be spraying behavior, although the Mau does not release urine while doing so.
 While resting, the Mau’s tail will lazily swish back and forth.

-If you’ve ever seen a Maine Coon, you won’t be surprised to know this breed holds the record for longest cat tail.
+This breed holds the record for longest cat tail.
 Aside from that, the Maine Coon is also known for its large body and gentle personality.
-For this reason, the Maine Coon is widely regarded as a gentle giant and a wonderful pet.

 The Maine Coon has a distinctive ruff along its chest, with a rectangular body shape and a strong bone structure.
-This hefty build is made even heftier by its dense coat.
 The Maine Coon has a two-layered coat, made to look even thicker because of its unevenness.
 It also has long-guard hairs, with a silky undercoat.
-All of this allows the Maine Coon to survive in cold and harsh environments.
+All of this allows the Maine Coon to survive in frigid environments.

 This adaptation extends to the Maine Coon’s tail.
-Like its coat, its tail also appears thick, due to the bushiness of the Coon’s fur.
+Like its coat, its tail also appears thick, due to the bushiness of its fur.
 Its tail is very long, designed to offer protection in cold climates.
 In freezing weather, the Maine Coon can wrap its tail around its face and shoulders.
-This will reduce the amount of body heat lost, and shield the Maine Coon from cold air and snow.
+This reduces the amount of body heat lost, and shields the cat from cold air and snow.

 The Nebelung descended from the Russian Blue, which is apparent in the Nebelung’s blue-grey coats.
 Unlike the Russian Blue, the Nebelung has a shaggy, semi-long coat.
 Its eyes can range from green to yellowish-green.
 This dramatic coloration is paired with a long neck, body, and legs.

 Because of the length of its body, the Nebelung understandably has a long tail.
-However, unlike most cat breeds, the Nebelung generally has a tail even longer than its body.
-Because of this, the cat breed is renowned for having some of the longest tails.
+However, unlike most breeds, the Nebelung has a tail that’s even longer than its body.
+Because of this, the breed is renowned for having some of the longest tails of all cats.

 The Nebelung is a relatively new breed, only created in the 1980s.
-For this reason, there are very few of these cats found around the globe.
-Wherever the Nebelung exists, however, it continues to captivate owners’ attention with its tail length and interesting coloration.
+For this reason, there are few of these cats found around the globe.
+Wherever the Nebelung exists, it continues to captivate owners’ attention with its tail length and fascinating coloration.

 The Scottish Fold takes its name from a mutation that affects its ears.
-Scottish Folds have ears that bend – or fold – forward.
+Scottish Folds have ears that fold forward.
 This results in the breed having a round-faced, even owl-like appearance.